davidAlgis/pyDot2Dot/README.md

 python main.py [options]
 ```

+By default it launches the gui windows like the example above, but you can apply the computation only with command line arguments and no graphics.

 ## Options

+- `-g`, `--gui`: Open the gui or used the console mode.
+Defaults to `True`.

 - `-i`, `--input` `<image>`: Specify the input image path or a folder of images to process.
 Defaults to `input.png`.
 If a folder is provided, all images inside will be processed.